Identify Meaningful Opportunities. Minimize Avoidable Stress.

-In response to increased uncertainty and anxiety about admissions, applicants now apply to ever more colleges in the hope that this will lead to more good options.
-This trend, in turn, has increased uncertainty for the colleges as well - they now make heavy use of both deferrals and waitlists.
-This helps turn the wheel of uncertainty full circle and add further stress for applicants.
+Starting well before the pandemic, increased anxiety about admissions led applicants to apply to ever more colleges.
+That, in turn, increased uncertainty for the colleges - causing them to make increased use of deferrals and waitlists.
+This has led to yet more stress for families.
 Students who are deferred or waitlisted are generally told to be patient, but that is decidedly not all they should be.
 They should also be proactive and nimble.
-There are potentially decisive steps they can and should take.
+There are steps they can and should take.
 This is no time to be passive.

 Some young people find it helpful to discuss significant choices they face in college such as what they should major in and how they can acquire research or internship opportunities.
 Having worked together, strong bonds of trust and understanding are already in place.
 Some returning and some new clients seek guidance during or after college on applying to graduate schools, REU's, and distinguished fellowships (such as the Rhodes, Marshall, and Fulbright Scholarships and the Hertz, NDSEG and NSF Graduate Research Fellowships).